postgrespro/monq/README.md

 ```
 a @> [ "ssl","security"]
 ```
-and passed to JsQuery execution functions with jsonb document.
+and passed like arguments to JsQuery execution functions with jsonb document.
 Execution function return `true` or `false`dependently of result.

 ```
  ?column?